codersclub/DRKB/database/bde/dberror/index_out_of_date/index.md

 This is a BDE/Paradox error message.
 For newbies, BDE error messages are daunting, cryptic messages.
-Actually, even for seasoned veterans, they can sometimes be real \"stumpers.\" Unfortunately, there\'s no real good reference available that I know of, so all I can offer with respect to this error message is my experience.
+Actually, even for seasoned veterans, they can sometimes be real "stumpers."
+Unfortunately, there\'s no real good reference available that I know of, so all I can offer with respect to this error message is my experience.

-The \"Index out of date\" message can mean a couple of things:
+The "Index out of date" message can mean a couple of things:

 ::: {style="text-align: left; text-indent: 0px; padding: 0px 0px 0px 0px; margin: 0px 0px 0px 48px;"}
   ---- --------------------------------------------------------------------------